DevExpress-Examples/winforms-pivot-change-summarydisplaytype-in-context-menu/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Pivot Grid for WinForms - How to change SummaryDisplayType in the Context Menu
+# Pivot Grid for WinForms - How to Change SummaryDisplayType in the Context Menu

 The following example shows how to customize the field header's context menu in the [PivotGridControl.PopupMenuShowing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.PopupMenuShowing) event handler.
 The event allows you to change the Summary Display Type of the field.